liberland/docs/blockchain/for-citizens/senate.md

 # Senate guide

 This is a guide for Senators on how to perform senate actions.
+This guide is outdated as senators now have UI.

 ## Propose motion